maattss/tdt4240-pattern-exercise/README.md

 The Pong game (task 4) from the first exercise is chosen to implement patterns.

 ## Step 2 - Implementation of the Singleton pattern
-The game introduces multiple game states, i.e. 'MenuState' and 'PongState'.
+TODO: Rewrite, pngstate is not implemented as singleton because of multiple states for multiple games The game introduces multiple game states, i.e. 'MenuState' and 'PongState'.
 Since a game will never include more than one instance of these, the Singleton pattern is used.
 In Kotlin the Singleton pattern can easily be implemented by using an [object declaration](https://kotlinlang.org/docs/reference/object-declarations.html#object-declarations).
 This will ensure that the rules for the Singleton pattern si adhered to.
 Additionally the 'GameStateManager' is declared as Singleton similarly to the game states.

 ## Step 3 - Implementing additional patterns